exerpteam/vue-pdf-signer/README.md

 # Vue PDF Signer

-A robust, reusable Vue 3 component for displaying a PDF and overlaying a user-drawn signature.
+A robust, reusable Vue 3 component for displaying and signing multiple PDF documents, with each document receiving its own unique signature.
 Built with TypeScript and Vite.

 ## Status